isaakengineer/veha-rs/README.md

 # veha (rs)

-**veha-rs** is an open source utility that automates merging of written content and structures into web pages.
+**veha-rs** is an open source utility that automates merging of written raw content and xml structures into web pages.

 You can think of **veha-rs** as LaTex for content rich web pages, or as an incremental evolution to _PHP_, combined with _component-based_ approaches in _modern HTML_.